Chouffy/chouffy.github.io/docs/Hardware/Denky D4.md

 - Linky I1 & I2 to the two ports (no polarity)
 - Flash the [[Tasmota]] firmware
 - Configure using web interface:  Configuration du module → Board type
+- If "New Contract Detected", do `EnergyConfig reset` in the console